freshcakewtf/freshcakewtf/README.md

 - [Fart House](https://fresh-cake.itch.io/fart-house)

 ## 🕹️ Games I'm Playing
-- What The Car
+- IDK, send me suggestions

 ## 📺 Cartoons I'm Watching
 - Craig of the Creek
-- Rick and Morty
+- Futurama

 ## 📚 What I'm reading
 - *LOTR: Fellowship of the Ring*
-- *Cruel Universe*

 ## 📁 Where You Can Find My Work
 - Nickelodeon